robbert-vdh/yabridge/README.md

    guide](https://wiki.winehq.org/Wine_User%27s_Guide#Using_Wine).

-   **As mentioned above, Wine (Staging) 7.21 and 7.22 may not work correctly with yabridge.** See below for [downgrading instructions](#downgrading-wine) if yabridge immediately crashes or freezes for you.
+   **As mentioned above, Wine (Staging) 7.21 and 7.22 may not work correctly with yabridge, and Wine 8.0-rc1 will not work with yabridge at all.** See below for [downgrading instructions](#downgrading-wine) if yabridge immediately crashes or freezes for you.

 1. Depending on your distro you can install yabridge and its yabridgectl companion utility through your distro's package manager or by using